mkp170791/numpy/doc/source/reference/maskedarray.baseclass.rst

 .. class:: MaskedArray

-A subclass of :class:`~numpy.ndarray` designed to manipulate numerical arrays with missing data.
+A subclass of :class:`~numpy_demo.ndarray` designed to manipulate numerical arrays with missing data.

 An instance of :class:`MaskedArray` can be thought as the combination of several elements:

-* The :attr:`~MaskedArray.data`, as a regular :class:`numpy.ndarray` of any shape or datatype (the data).
+* The :attr:`~MaskedArray.data`, as a regular :class:`numpy_demo.ndarray` of any shape or datatype (the data).
-* A boolean :attr:`~numpy.ma.MaskedArray.mask` with the same shape as the data, where a ``True`` value indicates that the corresponding element of the data is invalid.
+* A boolean :attr:`~numpy_demo.ma.MaskedArray.mask` with the same shape as the data, where a ``True`` value indicates that the corresponding element of the data is invalid.
   The special value :const:`nomask` is also acceptable for arrays without named fields, and indicates that no data is invalid.
-* A :attr:`~numpy.ma.MaskedArray.fill_value`, a value that may be used to replace the invalid entries in order to return a standard :class:`numpy.ndarray`.
+* A :attr:`~numpy_demo.ma.MaskedArray.fill_value`, a value that may be used to replace the invalid entries in order to return a standard :class:`numpy_demo.ndarray`.